-Superman’s having a bad week .
+Superman’s having a bad week in this DC Comics Retroactive special.
 Criminals are popping up when they shouldn’t, doing things that are beyond them – Metallo’s flying, Bizarro am speaking perfect English, that sort of thing.
 Lois Lane is annoyed at Superman paying attention to Lana Lang, Supergirl and Van-Zee think their Kryptonian cousin is super-cranky, Clark Kent’s colleagues reckon he needs a long rest …

 There’s humour from the surprise villain, old-fashioned editor’s notes referring to contemporary issues and a caring Lois indicative of the character maturity that enabled the Superman/Lois relationship to deepen around this time.
 It all makes for a thoroughly entertaining callback to my childhood reading which I’m able to appreciate both due to nostalgia, and its own merits.

 Drawing much of the comic is Eduardo Barreto, a talented artist who began being used by longtime editor Julius Schwartz just a few years after this story is set, so he fits right in.
 It’s a delight to see him return to the old cast, especially Supergirl in her Seventies hotpants outfit, which remains my favourite to this day.
 Christian Duce takes over as illustrator for pages 13 and 15-26 and does a fine job of echoing Barreto’s style.
 Hopefully we’ll see this talented artist given free reign to draw for DC in his preferred style soon.